 While your audition scenes do not need to be memorized, remember that you are bringing these characters to life with your performance.

-2. Learn a little bit about the Play you’re auditioning for.
+2. Learn a little bit about the show you’re auditioning for.

 The more you understand the play and the characters, the more you can tailor your audition toward your desired role.